What is Beach Erosion?

 - For every inch the sea rises the beach loses a foot or more in width depending on the slope of the beach.

 - Saltwater is heavier than freshwater and is wedged under the land with the freshwater reservoir (groundwater) sitting on top.
 As the sea rises saltwater moves further inland and pushes groundwater higher.
-Eventually this will result in a saturated and unstable ground.
+Eventually, this will result in a saturated and unstable ground.
 The phenomenon is well illustrated in a TED talk by FAU.

 The elevated groundwater requires the beach to be even better at draining, in order to avoid a wet beach and erosion.
+That is where PEM comes in.